silviods/gcproject/README.md

 Notes:

-- The submission tidy dataset id aggregate and ordered by Activity and Subject, in this order
+- The submission tidy dataset is aggregated and ordered by Activity and Subject, in this order.
 - For task 2 (Extracts only the measurements on the mean and standard deviation for each measurement), I kept only variables related to mean() and std(), as described in features_info.txt.